-It was after my father died when I was struck with the notion that I ought to try my hand at violin-making.
+After my father died I was struck with the notion that I ought to build a violin.
 His unfinished viol da gamba and his unfinished dream were urging me on.
-I also had two daughters each in need of an exceptional instrument.
-Bolstered by a lifetime of woodworking skills, several feet of bookshelf dedicated to all aspects of the violin, all the necessary tools, and a choice stock of wood, I decided that the time was ripe to begin.
+I also had two daughters each in need of better instruments.
+Bolstered by a lifetime of woodworking skills, several feet of bookshelf dedicated to all aspects of the violin, most of the necessary tools, and some choice wood, I decided that the time was ripe to begin.
 And so I did.

 As that first violin took shape it hit me with the deepest certainty that I had come across my calling.
 I felt completely at home every step of the way.
 Now, as I begin carving a violin I think of the dreams of my father, and although I miss him greatly, I am comforted remembering him this way, and I often smile and silently thank him for propelling me along this beautiful path.

-This story could never be complete without my grateful acknowledgement of the unwavering support of my wife, Marie Hoepfl.
+This story could never be complete without acknowledging the unwavering support of my wife, Marie Hoepfl.

 info[at]davidfinck.com | 828-963-6504